 While all Telikin owners - young to just young at heart - appreciate the ease of use and worry-free security of Telikins, we still proudly focus on and support our honored seniors.

-Largest Screen + Fastest CPU = Telikin Elite II
+Bigger Brighter Screen + Faster CPU = Telikin Elite II

 Designed to be the world's easiest computers for seniors and baby boomers, whether you just want an easy to use, stress-free personal computer or you need the best senior computer ever made, Telikins are designed specifically with you in mind.